 Mindfulness is the experience of being here and now.
 There is only one present moment that can be experienced, as it is always now.

-The state of mindfulness is an ever changing permanent experience of the now.
-You can always return to here and now.
+The state of mindfulness is an ever-changing permanent experience of the now.
+You can always return here and now.

 Mindfulness is essential and necessary.
 Without it, our thinking works on auto-pilot and can cause problems on many different levels.

 People are constantly dwelling on the past or worrying about the future.
 This habit of endless thinking creates unnecessary suffering and is the root cause of most of the problems.